- Genung Nature Preserve

 You can find the trail map and more information here.

-A new hiking trail from just north of the bridge in the center of the village is currently being created.
+A new hiking trail from just north of the bridge in the center of the village along the creek connecting with the loop trail was completed in the summer of 2017.
+It included 9 bridges and a up close view of beautiful fall creek.

 A list of the Trust’s other preserves and protected sites is located here.